U.S. flag

 In just the first few months of 2022, and throughout the course of the year, there has been a troubling uptick in bomb threats across the country, 49 of which targeted Historically Black Colleges and Universities (HBCUs) and 19 against Predominately Black Institutions (PBIs).
 These threats – which can traumatize campuses and communities – triggered evacuations and a broad law enforcement response.

 Our top priority is keeping all communities safe and the Department of Homeland Security is fundamentally a department of partnerships.
-In response to the threats against HBCUs and PBIs, DHS immediately met with leaders from affected communities to learn how we can best support them and followed up with information on the resources we can provide to help them stay safe.
+In response to the threats against HBCUs and PBIs, DHS immediately met with leaders from affected communities to learn how we can best support information on the resources we can provide to help them stay safe.

 To address these threats, Secretary Mayorkas and the Department have expanded the accessibility of DHS’s broad spectrum of services, resources, and expertise to support HBCUs across the country.
 In January 2022, Secretary Mayorkas promised to “…deepen our partnerships with HBCUs to protect students and faculty from an evolving range of threats.”